tropper26/Autonomous-Driving-Simulation-Environment/README.rst

    - Download the package version 0.9.13 from `Github <https://github.com/carla-simulator/carla/releases/tag/0.9.13>`_.
    - Extract the downloaded package to a desired location.

+5. Copy the contents of the 'carla_scripts' folder into <CARLA_0.9.x/WindowsNoEditor/PythonAPI/examples>

 For more detailed instructions and information on Linux setup, refer to the official `Carla Documentation <https://carla.readthedocs.io/en/0.9.13/start_quickstart/>`_.